supervisely/developer-portal/app-development/neural-network-integration/inference/knowledge-distillation.md

 Pseudo-labeling involves usage of pretrained ML model to predict labels on the dataset and then use these labels (called pseudo-labels) to train model in them.
 We will combine the idea of transferring knowledge from large ML model to lighter one and usage of pretrained models for data labeling.

-OWL-ViT is a perfect example of large foundation ML model since it can detect almost any object using reference image mode without additional training (see full tutorial [here](https://supervisely.com/blog/owl-vit/)) - we will take it as a teacher model.
+[OWL-ViT](https://github.com/google-research/scenic/tree/main/scenic/projects/owl_vit) is a perfect example of large foundation ML model since it can detect almost any object using reference image mode without additional training (see full tutorial [here](https://supervisely.com/blog/owl-vit/)) - we will take it as a teacher model.
 But OWL-ViT is pretty slow and heavy, so it will be difficult to deploy it in production.
-YOLOv8, on the contrary, demonstrates high speed of inference, it is quite light and easy to deploy (you can learn about YOLOv8 Supervisely integration [here](https://supervisely.com/blog/train-yolov8-on-custom-data-no-code/)) - that's why we will use it as a student model.
+[YOLOv8](https://github.com/ultralytics/ultralytics), on the contrary, demonstrates high speed of inference, it is quite light and easy to deploy (you can learn about YOLOv8 Supervisely integration [here](https://supervisely.com/blog/train-yolov8-on-custom-data-no-code/)) - that's why we will use it as a student model.
 We will take OWL-ViT as a teacher model, use it to create pseudo-labels on our dataset, then train YOLOv8 as a student model on pseudo-labels, created by OWL-ViT.
 In that way we will transfer a part of OWL-ViT knowledge to YOLOv8 and receive a fast, lightweight and easy to deploy machine learning model for our specific task without labeling our data - we will use OWL-ViT to label data automatically instead.

+## Step 1.
+Create pseudo-labels for your dataset using OWL-ViT

+Run [Apply OWL-ViT to Images Porject](https://ecosystem.supervisely.com/apps/apply-owl-vit-to-images-project) app from Supervisely Ecosystem, select reference image and preview model predcitions:

+Once predictions preview looks satisfying, you can start autolabeling your dataset with OWL-ViT (here is full [video-guide](https://www.youtube.com/watch?v=PnhAsG-GFHo&t=344s)).

+## Step 2.
+Split your dataset on train, validation and test set

+Now, when we got pseudo-labels from OWL-ViT, it is necessary to split our dataset into 3 subsets.
+You can do it with the help of [Split Datasets](https://ecosystem.supervisely.com/apps/split-dataset) app:

+## Step 3.
+Train YOLOv8 on predictions of OWL-ViT

+Now we can easily train YOLOv8 using corresponding [application](https://ecosystem.supervisely.com/apps/yolov8/train) (here is full [video guide](https://www.youtube.com/watch?v=Rsr8xWJ6s9I&t=457s)):

+## Step 4.
+Test YOLOv8 model with knowledge distilled from OWL-ViT

+Now, when we our YOLOv8 model is trained, we can deploy it as REST API service by using correspong [app](https://ecosystem.supervisely.com/apps/yolov8/serve) and test its performance on unseen data:

+## Summary

+It this tutorial we learned how to combine knowledge distillation and pseudo-labeling techniques to successfully train a robust machine learning model that will not require significant memory and computational resources from your device without having to manually label your data.
+This approach is very flexible and can be used for numerous computer vision tasks.